Anonim-L4T5/SandBox-UASM/README.md

 `file_push <path> [params...]`\
   Pushes a new file onto the stack for processing.
 The file's path and optional parameters can be provided.
 Each file push isolates macros and other settings within its scope.\
-  **However, it's important to remember that manually managing the file stack can lead to many potential errors, and it is strongly recommended to use "include" command instead.**
+  **However, it's important to remember that manually managing the file stack can lead to many potential errors, and it is strongly recommended to use `%include` command instead.**

 `file_pop`
   Pops the most recently pushed file off the stack.
 This command exits the current file and returns to processing the previous file.